-Hearing time and dates for Ex Parte Applications can be found on the court's Civil webpage.
+Hearing time and dates for Ex Parte Applications can be found on the court's civil webpage at www.monterey.courts.ca.gov/civil/.
 In exceptional circumstances, the court may allow appearance as a special setting.
-If a special setting is allowed by the court, the application will be informed by the court and will be required to renotice all parties.
+If a special setting is allowed by the court, the application will be informed by the court and will be required to re-notice all parties.